-But if you’re visiting the legendary Italian Riviera, you can hike or catch a boat from Camogli or Santa Margherita Ligure, (or take a ferry from Genoa while in port) and spend the day at this picturesque beach in San Fruttuoso, Italy.
+Make the hike or catch a boat from Camogli, Portofino or Santa Margherita Ligure to this sparkling turquoise bay.
+Or take a ferry from Genoa while in port and spend a relaxing day at this picturesque beach in San Fruttuoso, Italy.

 Before nature decided to add a beach to this mountainous coastline, boats moored directly under the monastery’s supporting arches.

 Read More: The Best of the Italian Riviera in 3 Days

 It’s a larger-than-life-size bronze statue situated a little offshore and 50ft under the sea that has become somewhat of a shrine for divers.
 In clear waters, it’s possible to see Christ’s outstretched arms raised toward the source of light from a glass-bottom boat.